 Many local farms have a Community Supported Agriculture (CSA) arrangement with the public, where you can purchase a share of a farm’s harvest each week.
 The farm may either deliver your produce to your home or to a designated community pick-up spot.
 Visit www.localharvest.org/csa to find a CSA in your area.

 Consider starting your own garden!
 No other source will give you food as fresh.
 Growing your own food will allow you to enrich the soil through composting and other means to ensure that your food is the most nutritious.
 However, gardening can take a good deal of work and getting proper rest is greatly important to a patient’s ability to heal.
-Here are tips to get you started (stay tuned for an upcoming blog with our top gardening tips!):

 - Consider hiring a small gardening business